kintohub/kintohub-docs/docs/kintoblocks.md

 ### Managing Environment Variables

 The section on Environment Variables lives on the **KintoBlock Edit** page, towards the end of the form.
+To add an environment variable, enter a variable name and click on the add icon.
 They are specific to a **branch** of a KintoBlock, so if you switch branches and want to use that particular branch in a KintoApp you will need to input the **Environment Variables** on that branch too.

-> Note: Environment Variables can be edited only by the creator of a KintoBlock.
+It is recommended to add Environment value while a variable is created.
+The Environment values can be added on the **KintoBlock Edit** page or via **Configure Dependencies** button in Deployment Manage Page.

+### Points to remember about Environment Variables

+- The owner of a KintoBlock can add, edit or delete Environment variables and values.
+- Public users with access to a KintoBlock can edit the environment values via **Configure Dependencies** button in Deployment Manage page.

 ## Deleting a KintoBlock (coming soon)